New sorority recruiting this fall

 Jun 16, 2020

 Alpha Sigma Alpha is coming to the Flagler campus starting Fall 2020.
-This Panhellenic organization is only the second to be approved for expansion at Flagler and offered as another option for student engagement under the umbrella of the Division of Student Affairs.
+This national Panhellenic organization is only the second to be approved for expansion at Flagler and offered as another option for student engagement under the umbrella of the Division of Student Affairs.
 Lambda Chi Alpha was added in 2017.

 Listen to an interview with Krissy Lombardo on Flagler Footnotes WFCF radio show, here.